For videos and other audiovisual materials, please consult the Media Center's Reserve Policy.

-- The FAU Library Reserve Team must use the library's licensed full-text electronic resources in place of reproducing copyrighted material.
+- The FAU Libraries Course Reserves Team must use the library's licensed full-text electronic resources in place of reproducing copyrighted material.

-- The FAU Library Reserve Team will pull books from the library's collection.
+- The FAU Libraries Course Reserves Team will pull books from the library's collection.

-- Faculty can request the FAU Library Reserve Team to make photocopies; however, this may significantly delay request processing.
+- Faculty can request the FAU Libraries Course Reserves Team to make photocopies; however, this may significantly delay request processing.

-- The FAU Library Reserve Team must deny requests that do not meet these guidelines or fail to comply with Copyright Law.
+- The FAU Libraries Course Reserves Team must deny requests that do not meet these guidelines or fail to comply with copyright law.

-- FAU Faculty may place personal items on reserve.
-The Circulation staff will strive to ensure that material is handled properly, but the FAU Libraries cannot be held responsible for the abuse, destruction, loss, and/or theft of personal items placed on reserve.
+- FAU faculty may place personal items on Course Reserves.
+The Access or Public Services staff will strive to ensure that material is handled properly, but the FAU Libraries cannot be held responsible for the abuse, destruction, loss, and/or theft of personal items placed on Course Reserves.

 I teach this course each semester or every other semester.
 Can I just leave my requests on permanent course reserve?

 Unfortunately, no. The premise of this question violates the properties of fair use.
-In accordance with Copyright Law, the FAU Library Reserve Team is not legally permitted to maintain access to copyrighted materials when class is not in session.
+In accordance with copyright law, the FAU Libraries Course Reserves Team is not legally permitted to maintain access to copyrighted materials when class is not in session.
 In addition, copyright permission must be renewed EVERY SEMESTER and there is no guarantee permission will be granted.
-It is also a violation to place or keep materials on reserve if the course is not being currently taught.
+It is also a violation to place or keep materials in Course Reserves if the course is not being currently taught.

-I want to request that the library purchase a book for its collection and place that book on Reserve for my class.
+I want to request that the library purchase a book for its collection and place that book on Course Reserves for my class.
 How do I do that?

-After you submit the request to the library to purchase the book for its collection (Boca Raton: http://libweb.fau.edu/eforms/materials-suggestion-form/; Jupiter/Port St Lucie: http://www.library.fau.edu/npb/lyord.htm), you need to fill out and submit a Reserve Request Form.
-Once the book is arrives, the Reserve Team will place it on reserve for your class.
-However, if you do not submit a Reserve Request Form, the Reserve Team may not know that you requested the book and wanted it placed on reserve.
+After you submit the request to the library to purchase a book for the Boca Raton or Jupiter campus library, fill out and submit a Reserve Request Form (Boca Raton or Jupiter).
+Once the book is arrives, the Course Reserves Team will place make it available for your class.
+However, if you do not submit a Reserve Request Form, the Course Reserve Team may not know that you requested the book and wanted it placed on Course Reserves.

 I need more than 20% of a book posted electronically.
 Can I post 15% now, and then take that down and post another 15% from the same book?